HEATH3N/android-docs/src/pages/navigation/overview/navigation-ui.md

         android:layout_height="wrap_content"/>
 ```

-Once inflated, in your `Activity`, you can add the `InstructionView` as a `ProgressChangeListener` / `OffRouteListener`.
+Once inflated in your `Activity`, you can add the `InstructionView` as a `ProgressChangeListener` / `OffRouteListener`.
 Once you start navigation, the progress data will begin populating the `View`.

 ```java
 navigation.addProgressChangeListener(instructionView);